permutationlock/simple_web_game_server/README.md

 session persists until it is ended by the server, at which point a signed session result JWT is sent back to all participating clients.
-Sessions that have ended are archived for a period of time; this period should be long enough that the login JWT expires for all participating clients.
-If a user attempts to connect with a login JWT for an ended session, they are simply sent the session result JWT and their connection is terminated.
-In this way we can ensure that each session takes place at most once, and that each participating client receives a token to verify their participation in the session.
+Sessions that have ended are archived for a period of time; this period should be longer then the expiration time of any associated JWTs.

+If a user
+attempts to connect with a login JWT for an ended session, they are simply sent the session result JWT and their connection is terminated.
+In this way we ensure that each session takes place at most once, and that each participating client receives a token to verify their participation in the session.